dvernooy/dvernooy.github.io/_embedded/03-bobb.md

 Moving on.

 ## Software
 The code base for this project is [here](https://github.com/dvernooy/bobb).
-It includes all the source code, plus most of the spreadsheets and octave scripts if you want to play with any of any of them.
+It includes all the source code, plus most of the spreadsheets and Matlab/octave scripts if you want to play with any of any of them.

 ### ADC & filtering the inputs
 When I built this up, the position measurement was a little noisy the first time through.
 So I built some averaging into the code.